gms1/node-sqlite3-orm/README.md

 }
 ```

-SQLite's SQLCipher extension is also supported, see [SQLCipher](./docs/sqlcipher)
+> NOTE: SQLite's SQLCipher extension is also supported, see [SQLCipher](./docs/sqlcipher)

+> NOTE: for custom builds and Electron, see [Custom builds and Electron](https://github.com/mapbox/node-sqlite3#custom-builds-and-electron)

 ## Release Notes